allegro/blog/_posts/2023-08-25-how-does-btree-make-your-queries-fast.md

 it may store **1 billion** values with a tree that has only **four** levels.
 Binary Search Tree would require 30 levels for such amount of data.

-To sum up, placing multiple values in a single node of the three helped us to reduce its height, thus using the benefits of sequential access.
+To sum up, placing multiple values in a single node of the tree helped us to reduce its height, thus using the benefits of sequential access.
 Moreover, B-tree may grow not only in height, but also into width (by using larger pages).

 ## Balancing